 The Global Reporting Initiative (GRI) is a network-based organization that has planeered the development of the world's most widely used sustainability reporting framework and is committed to its continuous improvement and application worldwide.
-The GRI Guidelines set out the principles and indicators that organizations can use to measure and report their economic, environmental, and social performance.
+The GRI Guidelines set out the principles and indicators that organizations can use to measure and report their economic, environmental, and social performance. www.globalreporting.org

 Disclaimer: Where the relevant sustainability reporting includes external links, including to audio visual material, this statement only concerns material submitted to GRI at the time of the Check on 14 April 2011.
-GRI explicitly excludes the statement being applied to any
+GRI explicitly excludes the statement being applied to any later changes to such material.